-We disclose the metrics used by Elisa to assess and manage climate-related and increasingly also nature-related risks and opportunities in line with its strategy and risk management process, as recommended in TCFD & TNFD - Metrics & targets, A.
+We disclose the metrics used by Elisa to assess and manage climate-related and increasingly also nature-related risks and opportunities in line with its strategy and risk management process, as recommended in TCFD.

 Since 2009, reducing carbon emissions has been part of our business strategy process.
 Currently, we have several key performance indicators that measure our success in enabling a low-carbon society, in line with our business strategy.

-Elisa’s carbon footprint (Scope 1 and 2) has decreased by more than 78% compared to 2016.
-The measures include the use of carbon-free electricity, network optimisation and increasingly energy efficient new technologies as well as the utilisation of data centres’ waste heat in the district heating network.
-Elisa is a pioneer of flexible work in Finland.
-The Elisa Ideal Work operating model and opportunities for location- independent work have reduced personnel’s travel and emissions to a significant degree.
+Elisa’s carbon footprint (Scope 1 and 2) has decreased by more than 77% compared to 2016.
+The mitigation measures include the use of carbon-free electricity, network optimisation and increasingly energy efficient new technologies as well as the utilisation of data centres’ waste heat in the district heating network.
+Elisa is a pioneer of flexible work in Finland and the Elisa Ideal Work operating model and opportunities for location- independent work have reduced personnel’s travel and emissions to a significant degree.